awsdocs/aws-control-tower-guide/doc_source/drift.md

 ## Moved Member Account<a name="drift-account-moved"></a>

-This type of drift can occur when a member account, the audit account, or the log archive account is moved from one registered AWS Control Tower OU to another AWS Control Tower OU\.
+This type of drift can occur when an AWS Control Tower member account, the audit account, or the log archive account is moved from a registered AWS Control Tower OU to any other OU\.
 The following is an example of the Amazon SNS notification when this type of drift is detected\.

 ```
 {